Italy eases the restrictions about Green Pass and masks: all the news from the 1st of May

 Private ceremonies allowed

-Private gatherings linked to civic or religious ceremonies such as weddings, baptisms, communions and confirmations will be allowed.
-All participants must have the Super Green Pass.
+Private gatherings linked to civic or religious ceremonies such as weddings, baptisms, communions, and confirmations will be allowed.
+The Green Pass will not be required.

 Discover our selection of the best